nickmoss3228/energo-test/README.md

 *git clone <repository-url>*
 *cd <project-directory-name>*

-2. Install Dependencies
+2. Install Dependencies using npm: *npm install*
-Using npm:
-npm install

-3. Start the Development Server
+3. Start the Development Server using npm: *npm run dev*
-##Using npm:

-*npm run dev*

-The application will start and typically be available at http://localhost:5173
+The application will start and typically be available at *http://localhost:5173*

 4. Build for Production

-To create a production build using npm: npm run build
+To create a production build using npm: *npm run build*

 Browser Requirements

 This application requires a modern web browser with WebRTC support:

 #Chrome 60+